Protected Mealtimes - Guideline For

 This Clinical Guideline is intended for use by healthcare professionals within Leeds unless otherwise stated.

-The Leeds Teaching Hospitals NHS Trust is committed to providing high quality nutritional care to patients in its hospitals and recognises that protected mealtimes are an essential part of the delivery of safe and effective nutritional care which can improve health outcomes as well as the patient experience in line with the LTHT Food and Drink Strategy 2019.
-The purpose of this Protected Mealtime Guideline is to support the provision of optimal nutritional care and treatment for patients by ensuring that mealtimes are protected from unnecessary and avoidable interruptions, by providing an environment conducive to eating and by ensuring staff provide patients with support and assistance to eat and drink.
-The Protected Mealtime Guideline provides a framework for mealtimes (and the time shortly before and after it) that places the patient, and their nutritional care, at the centre of the mealtime experience.
+The Leeds Teaching Hospitals NHS Trust is committed to providing high quality nutritional care to patients in its hospitals and recognises that mealtimes are an essential part of the delivery of safe and effective nutritional care which can improve health outcomes as well as the patient experience.
+The purpose of this Mealtime Guideline is to support the provision of optimal nutritional care and treatment for patients by ensuring that mealtimes are protected from unnecessary and avoidable interruptions, by providing an environment conducive to eating and by ensuring staff provide patients with support and assistance to eat and drink.
+The Mealtime Guideline provides a framework for mealtimes (and the time shortly before and after it) that places the patient, and their nutritional care, at the centre of the mealtime experience.

-This Protected Mealtime Guideline protects mealtimes from unnecessary and avoidable interruptions.
-Wherever possible non-essential clinical and non-clinical activity (e.g. ward rounds, drug rounds, cleaning, therapy, ward staff breaks) should cease at mealtimes to provide an environment conducive to eating and ensure that the nutrition and hydration care of patients is not compromised.
+This Mealtime Guideline protects mealtimes from unnecessary and avoidable interruptions.
+Wherever possible non-essential clinical and non-clinical activity (e.g. ward rounds, MDT meetings, drug rounds - unless drug required to be taken with meals, cleaning, therapy, ward staff breaks) should cease at mealtimes to provide an environment conducive to eating and ensure that the nutrition and hydration care of patients is not compromised.
 It is recognised that certain essential clinical tests may need to take place, on occasion, during mealtime and this will be a clinical decision.
-The protected mealtime guideline should never prevent emergency or critical care from taking place.
+The mealtime guideline should never prevent emergency or critical care from taking place i.e., care that could not be reasonably delayed due to risks of harm to the patient.
 For patients who are nil by mouth, X-rays or tests etc. may take place over mealtimes as this will not impact on their nutritional intake.

 - Patients, and their eating area, are prepared adequately before the meal takes place.
-All patients should be seated in a comfortable position for eating as far as possible, be encouraged and/or assisted to undertake hand hygiene and to use the toilet (if required) before their meal.
+All patients should be seated in a comfortable position for eating (as far as possible), ideally in a chair, unless this is clinically contraindicated.
+They should be encouraged and/or assisted to undertake hand hygiene and to use the toilet (if required) before their meal.

-- A named nursing mealtime co-ordinator links with the housekeeping team, and oversees the delivery of mealtime nutritional care (including the identification of other ward staffs’ roles for the mealtime) for the ward or clinical area.
+- A named nursing mealtime co-ordinator should be identified at the beginning of each shift.
+They should link with the housekeeping team and oversee the delivery of mealtime nutritional care (including the identification of other ward staff roles for the mealtime) for the ward or clinical area.
+They should also ensure patients receive the appropriate food and drink according to their dietary needs, texture modification etc. A recognisable element such as an armband or badge would be useful to recognise this role.

-- A red tray will be used to identify those patients ‘at risk’ of malnutrition.
-Ward staff will make food and fluid a priority for these patients during mealtimes by encouraging and assisting with eating, monitoring how much food is eaten by patients and completing food record charts for them.
+- A red tray will be used to identify patients ‘at risk’ of malnutrition.
+Ward staff will make food and fluid a priority for these patients during mealtimes by encouraging and assisting with eating, monitoring how much food is eaten by patients and completing food record charts.

-- Relatives, carers and visitors are made aware of the benefits of the ward’s protected mealtimes approach and may be invited to encourage or assist their friend or family member where appropriate.
+- Relatives, carers and visitors are made aware of the benefits of the ward’s protected and assisted mealtimes approach and should be welcomed to encourage or assist their friend or family member where appropriate.

 - Food and drink is placed within easy reach of the patient, and patients are provided with prompting, encouragement or assistance to eat and drink, appropriate to their needs.